MRC-CLIMB/docs/docs/storage/transfer-from-vm-to-s3.md

 ## A worked example

 Now with `s3cmd` ready to go, I will demonstrate how to transfer data with a worked example.
-This worked example using my own (important) data, that I am transferring from my VM to S3.
+This worked example uses my own (important) data, that I am transferring from my VM to S3.
 I have a output of a recent run of ClonalFrameML on my VM, and I want to transfer it to S3.

 We will need to correct name for our bucket which we can see using `s3cmd ls`